Deadly Israeli barrage shatters Gaza ceasefire, but Israel divided on war

 “I think a critical mass of the public, certainly all of Netanyahu’s opponents, but many among his supporters, suspect he is acting out of personal considerations, out of fear [of losing power should the war end], and paranoia.
 It’s not a purely strategic set of considerations,” says Mr. Asa-El.

-Among Mr. Netanyahu’s right-wing base and some former military officials there was enthusiasm for a return to using military pressure to reach the long-hoped goal of “total victory” over Hamas.
+Among Mr. Netanyahu’s right-wing base and some former military officials, there was enthusiasm for a return to using military pressure to reach the long-hoped-for goal of “total victory” over Hamas.

 “The main issue is to break the negotiations deadlock,” Amos Yadlin, a retired general and former head of Military Intelligence, told journalists in a briefing.